Healthy life years statistics

 The indicator presented in this article is derived from self-reported data so it is, to a certain extent, affected by respondents’ subjective perception as well as by their social and cultural background.

 The health status of a population is difficult to measure because it is hard to define among individuals, populations, cultures, or even across time periods.
-As a result, the demographic measure of life expectancy has often been used as a measure of a nation’s health status because it is based on a characteristic that is simple and easy to understand — namely, that of death.
+As a result, the demographic measure of life expectancy has often been used as a proxy for the state of a nation’s health, partly because it is based on a characteristic that is simple and easy to understand — namely, that of death.
 Indeed, life expectancy at birth remains one of the most frequently quoted indicators of health status and economic development and it has risen rapidly in the last century due to a range of factors, including: reductions in infant mortality, rising living standards, improved lifestyles, better education, as well as advances in healthcare and medicine.

 While most people are aware that successive generations are living longer, less is known about the health of the EU’s ageing population.
 Indicators on healthy life years introduce the concept of the quality of life, by focusing on those years that may be enjoyed by individuals free from the limitations of illness or disability.
 Chronic disease, frailty, mental disorders and physical disability tend to become more prevalent in older age, and may result in a lower quality of life for those who suffer from such conditions, while the burden of these conditions may also impact on healthcare and pension provisions.